MKLab-ITI/hackair-data-retrieval/README.md

 The **Image Analysis Service** is implemented in [Java EE 7](https://docs.oracle.com/javaee/7/index.html).
 Additional dependencies are listed below:
 * [asm » asm]: ASM, a very small and fast Java bytecode manipulation framework.
 * [com.sun.jersey » jersey-bundle]: A bundle containing code of all jar-based modules that provide JAX-RS and Jersey-related features.
 * [org.json » json]: It is a light-weight, language independent, data interchange format.
-The files in this package implement JSON encoders/decoders in Java.
+It implements JSON encoders/decoders.
-* [com.fasterxml.jackson.core » jackson-core]: Core Jackson processing abstractions (aka Streaming API), implementation for JSON.
+* [com.fasterxml.jackson.core » jackson-core]: Core Jackson processing abstractions implementation for JSON.
-* [com.fasterxml.jackson.core » jackson-databind]: General data-binding functionality for Jackson: works on core streaming API.
+* [com.fasterxml.jackson.core » jackson-databind]: General data-binding functionality for Jackson that works on core streaming API.
 * [javax.servlet » servlet-api]: Java Servlet API.
 The IA service uses internally the CD service and the SL service.